mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Destructuring From Deriveds

-Going back to a previous example, you can also use derived state to keep reactivity when using destructuring:
+Going back to the previous example, you can also use derived state to keep reactivity when using destructuring:

 ```svelte:App.svelte {8,11}
 <script lang="ts">